Baluthegoat/Baluthegoat.github.io/_posts/2024-05-17-SWS101_CTF-JOURNAL1.md

 **[Research]** Which Nmap switch allows you to append an arbitrary length of random data to the end of packets? ⇒ —data-length

-Task 13

-Which simple (and frequently relied upon) protocol is often blocked, requiring the use of the **`-Pn`** switch? ⇒ ICMP

-**[Research]** Which Nmap switch allows you to append an arbitrary length of random data to the end of packets? ⇒ —data-length

 # Task 14

 Does the target ip respond to ICMP echo (ping) requests (Y/N)? ⇒ N